 See Colo.
 Rev. Stat. § 38-12-507 for state law on rent withholding.

-In doing so, you must follow the proper eviction process in order for the process to be successful.
-You must not engage in improprieties such as “self-help” eviction tactics.
+In doing so, a landlord must follow the proper eviction process in order for the process to be successful.
+Landlords must not engage in improprieties such as “self-help” eviction tactics.
 Such tactics include locking out the tenant, removing their belongings from the property, or stopping them from using utilities that they previously enjoyed.

 Tenant Protection Against Retaliation in Colorado

 Acts of retaliation are illegal under Colorado state laws.
 Acts that may constitute landlord retaliation include the landlord:

 - Harassing the tenant – in person, by phone, online, or through the mail.

 - Changing the locks on the tenant’s doors.

 - Removing the tenant’s possessions from the unit.

 - Refusing to perform necessary repairs on a renter’s unit.

 - Refusing to perform necessary maintenance on a renter’s unit.